HuMiTriet/VGU-Eureka/documentation/phone_authentication.md

 - Fortunately, Firebase also has phone number verification that can send OTP via SMS.
 The user can then verify their phone number through this process.

 - Flutter also has libraries that can enable Firebase phone authentication.
-For our application we use[firebase_auth 3.3.14](https://pub.dev/packages/firebase_auth) for phone number verification.
+For our application we use [firebase_auth 3.3.14](https://pub.dev/packages/firebase_auth) for phone number verification.
 ## Configuration
 - First and foremost, enable Phone as a Sign-in method in the [Firebase console](https://console.firebase.google.com/u/0/project/_/authentication/providers).
 ![Enable Phone Firebase](/documentation/Collections/enable_phone_auth.png)